dangrie158/email-categorization-thesis/source/13_chapter_5.md

 | CNN                   |     0.598900 |
 Table: Result of the classification comparison on the whole news corpus {#tbl:classification-results}

 As one can see, the SVC using TF-IDF features shows the best accuracy.
-The classifier using separate word2vec model to maximize the likelihood, however, is virtually on par.
-The naive Bayes and the Random Forest classifier both perform at around 73% accuracy, around 6.5% worse than the best result.
+The classifier using separate word2vec models to maximize the likelihood, however, is virtually on par.
+The Naive Bayes and the Random Forest classifier both perform at around 73% accuracy, around 6.5% worse than the best result.

 Interestingly, the SVM classifier using the summarized word2vec vector features performed much worse than the same classifier using TF-IDF features.
-This result is unexpected, since the summarized word2vec vectors proved to be a much better feature for the clustering in [chapter @sec:initial-labeling] compared to the TF-IDF vectors (see [Table @tbl:clustering-results]).
+This result is unexpected since the summarized word2vec vectors proved to be a much better feature for the clustering in [chapter @sec:initial-labeling] compared to the TF-IDF vectors (see [Table @tbl:clustering-results]).

 This result, however, is only calculated on the complete corpus with a rather large number of training elements in each category.
 To provide a more complete comparison of the classifier's performance, [figure @fig:class-performance] plots the accuracy of all classifiers when limited to a smaller number of training elements.

 The smaller training sets were created by truncating the training elements of each category to a maximum of $N=\{10$, $50$, $100$, $500$, $1000$, $2000$, $5000$, $10000\}$ elements.
 Due to the different number of elements in each category, this yielded the following number of training elements $\{90$, $450$, $900$, $4500$, $9000$, $17938$, $31311$, $39379\}$.
-The validation sets were not truncated, so that always the complete set was used during validation.
+The validation sets were not truncated so that always the complete set was used during validation.

 ![Result of the classification comparison over a varying corpus size](source/figures/categorization_comparison.pdf){width=90% #fig:class-performance}

-As one can see, the SVC using summarized word2vec document vectors and the maximum likelihood classifier perform best over the range from 450 to 4500 documents in the training set (50 and 500 documents per category respectively).
+As one can see, the SVC using summarized word2vec document vectors and the maximum likelihood classifier perform best over the range from 450 to 4500 articles in the training set (50 and 500 documents per category respectively).

-For a very low number of documents, the multinomial naive Bayes performed best and it also has a very good, although not best, performance for all training set sizes.
+For a very low number of documents, the multinomial Naive Bayes performed best, and it also has an excellent, although not best, performance for all training set sizes.

 SVC and random forest, both using TF-IDF vectors, perform relatively similar, starting out with a very low accuracy score for small training sets and, having the steepest increase, perform best when trained with over 1000 elements per class.

-The bad performance of the CNN was unexpected, especially since the network was the only classifier which could not be trained on the test machine but had to be trained on a machine with 4 NVIDIA GTX 1080 GPUs which would already disqualify the classifier for the use in a end-user product due to its impracticality.
-The poor performance may stem from the fact that the CNN was the only classifier which needed to truncate documents to equalize the document length in a reasonable way.
+The bad performance of the CNN was unexpected, especially since the network was the only classifier which could not be learned on the test machine but had to be trained on a computer with 4 NVIDIA GTX 1080 GPUs which would already disqualify the classifier for the use in an end-user product due to its impracticality.
+The poor performance may stem from the fact that the CNN was the only classifier which needed to truncate documents to equalize the article length in a reasonable way.

 The results show that, for medium sized training sets, the likelihood maximization and the SVC classifier using word2vec document vectors perform best.
-Although for very big training sets the SVC and random forest classifiers using TF-IDF document vectors perform on par or marginally better, the better performance over the varying corpus size shows a advantage of the word2vec classifiers.
-For very small training sets, the advantage of the word2vec vectors being trained on a base model becomes visible when comparing both SVM classifiers.
-While the SVC using TF-IDF vectors starts with an accuracy close to random guessing (for $C=9$ classes the expected accuracy of random guessing is $\frac{1}{C} \approx 0.111$), the SVC using word2vec document vectors already has a much higher accuracy when only very little training data is available.
+Although for very large training sets the SVC and random forest classifiers using TF-IDF document vectors perform on par or marginally better, the better performance over the varying corpus size shows an advantage of the word2vec classifiers.
+For very small training sets, the benefit of the word2vec vectors being trained on a base model becomes visible when comparing both SVM classifiers.
+While the SVC using TF-IDF vectors starts with an accuracy close to random guessing (for $C=9$ classes the expected accuracy of random guessing is $\frac{1}{C} \approx 0.111$), the SVC using word2vec document vectors already has a much higher accuracy when only little training data is available.

-With the memory conserving implementation of the derived word2vec models this classifier, which performed second best over a wide range of training set sizes, becomes of practical use.
+With the memory conserving implementation of the derived word2vec models this classifier, which performed second best over a broad range of training set sizes, becomes of practical use.

 Another interesting observation of this experiment which shall not go unmentioned is the effect of the word2vec model's dimensionality on the performance of the classifiers.
 [Figure @fig:w2vdimen-comparison] shows the performance of the classifiers with varying training size when using a 200-dimensional and a 400-dimensional word2vec model.